APNIC-Labs/draft-kskroll-sentinel/README.md

    signatures.
 These digital signatures can be verified by building a chain of trust starting from a trust anchor and proceeding down to a particular node in the DNS.
-This document specifies a mechanism that will allow an end user to establish the trusted key state of the resolvers that handle the user's DNS queries.
-This allows users to discover the trusted key state used by their DNS resolution service.
+This document specifies a mechanism that will allow an end user to determine the trusted key state of the resolvers that handle the user's DNS queries.

 Status of This Memo